Duckle29/blog/blog/content/posts/webhook_deploy/index.md

 - *production_branch* if you don't want to monitor the main branch, you can specify a production branch
 - *command* If you want to run a command after pulling the changes, you can put this here.
 For this blog that's `cd blog && hugo`

+### Github repo config
+Once the webhook server is ready and happy, the repository should be set up to send webhooks.
+This is done fairly simply, by going to the repository settings, then webhooks and adding a webhook.
+In here, the webhook needs to be given the url to the webhook server and its endpoint, the secret you decided on, and the content type should be json.
+As for events, it should be set to "just the push event"

 and voila.
 Very easy way to have simple static websites deployed.